 Skip tracks: These walls, Never enough.

-Train of thought (2003)
+Train of Thought (2003)

 One of the darkest and heavier works by the band.
-The band got into the bad habit of only writing long pieces without having early career ideas and Portnoy starts being a little too present, ouch ouch ouch.
+The band got into the bad habit of only writing long pieces without having early career ideas and Portnoy started being a little too present, ouch ouch ouch.
 Nonetheless, it was the perfect album for my afternoons on Burnout (the video game).
 I remember it positively enough for that, isn't that a good enough reason?

-Rating 67/100
+Rating 70/100

-Top tracks: As I am, Endless Sacrifice.
+Top tracks: As I Am, Endless Sacrifice.

 One of the darkest and heavier works by the band.
-The band got into the bad habit of only writing long pieces without having early career ideas and Portnoy starts being a little too present, ouch ouch ouch.
+The band got into the bad habit of only writing long pieces without having early career ideas and Portnoy started being a little too present, ouch ouch ouch.
 Nonetheless, it was the perfect album for my afternoons on Burnout (the video game).
 I remember it positively enough for that, isn't that a good enough reason?

-Rating 67/100
+Rating 70/100

-Top tracks: As I am, Endless Sacrifice.
+Top tracks: As I Am, Endless Sacrifice.

-A dramatic turn of events (2011)
+A Dramatic Turn of Events (2011)

 Portnoy: "Guys, why don't we take a break to get some new inspiration?"
 Petrucci: "You're out of the band".
 Historic record as the first without his main member and with Mike Mangini in his place (the DVD of the auditions for the new drummer like a soap opera is included in the special edition).
-The album is ok, but it was cleverly "copied" by Images & words: all the structures (apart from Beneath the surface) belong to that magnificent album.
+The album is ok, but it was cleverly "copied" by Images & words: all the structures (apart from Beneath the Surface) belong to that magnificent album.
 Without the inspiration of those times and with a Labrie being a distant relative, of course.
 Mangini is doing well, all things considered.
 The cover sucks a bit.

 Dream Theater (2013)